-- √ Patient demographic
+- ✓ Patient demographic

-- ✓ Patient condition
+- √ Patient condition

 - √ Cause of defect (patient diagnosis)

 - ✓ Prior treatments

-Jane Doe is a 35-year-old female, who was first presented to my care in January 2016.
+Jane Doe is a 35-year-old female with a BMI of 30, who was first presented to my care in January 2016.
 The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2015, which has persisted for over 6 months.
 The patient is an avid runner and has a lesion associated with repetitive trauma to the right knee.
-Other cartilage repair techniques (i.e. microfracture) are believed to be inadequate due to the patient's lesion size.
+Other cartilage repair techniques (i.e. microfracture or marrow-stimulation) are believed to be inadequate due to the patient's lesion size.
 The patient has failed all conservative treatments including: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.